-Carrying, Storing, and Transporting Your Outboard when Removed from Boat a - Protector cap
+Carrying, Storing, and Transporting an Outboard Removed from the Boat

-IMPORTANT: Ensure the proper procedures are followed for transportation and storage of the outboard to avoid the possibility of oil leaks.
+IMPORTANT: Ensure that the proper procedures are followed for transportation and storage of the outboard, to avoid the possibility of oil leaks.

-1. With the outboard still in the water, disconnect the remote fuel line and run engine until it stops.
-This will drain fuel from the carburetor.
-Install the protector cap over the fuel connector.
+1. With the outboard still in the water, disconnect the remote fuel line and run the engine until it stops.

+2. Install the protector cap over the fuel inlet connector.

+- a Fuel inlet connector

+- b Protective cap

-2. Remove outboard and hold it upright until the water is drained out.
-Keep the outboard in an upright position when carrying.
+- 3. Remove the outboard and hold it upright until the water is drained out.

-3. Carry, transport, or store the outboard in any of the three positions shown.
+4. Carry, transport, or store the outboard in any of the three positions shown.
 These positions will prevent oil from draining out of the crankcase.